-The Group participated in various government support schemes designed to support energy customers in GB through the current cost of living crisis.

-The EPG scheme (which commenced on 1 October 2022 and ran until 31 March 2024) required suppliers to charge a reduced tariff to domestic customers where their contractual tariff exceeded a government-set rate.
-The EBRS scheme also commenced on 1 October 2022 but ended on 31 March
+The Group have been participating in various government support schemes designed to support energy customers in GB through the current cost of living crisis.
+The EPG scheme (which commenced on 1 October 2022 and runs until 31 March 2024) requires suppliers to charge a reduced tariff to domestic customers where their contractual tariff exceeds a government-set rate.
+The EBRS scheme also commenced on 1 October 2022 but ended on

-2023 and was replaced by the similar EBDS scheme which ran from 1 April 2023 until 31 March 2024.
-These later schemes required suppliers to apply a capped discount to the bills of non-domestic customers where their contractual rate exceeded the government-set rate.
+31 March 2023 and was replaced by the similar EBDS scheme which commenced on 1 April 2023 and will run until 31 March 2024.
+These later schemes require suppliers to apply a capped discount to the bills of non-domestic customers where their contractual rate exceeds the government-set rate.
 Therefore, the revenue recognised for the duration of these schemes has been in line with IFRS 15 and based on the volume of units supplied to customers and the reduced or discounted tariff as determined by the scheme rules.